praveen-bandla/prompt-optimization/documentation/hpc_base_guide.md

 ### Nodes

-In an HPC system, nodes are individual computers (servers) that work together to process jobs. we connect to the HPC through nodes.
+In an HPC system, nodes are individual computers (servers) that work together to process jobs.
+We connect to the HPC through nodes.
 Types of nodes:

 1. **Login Node**: The entry point where you connect to the HPC (via SSH). *This also works exactly like a local computer.
 In many ways, you treat it as identical*.
 2. **Compute Nodes**: The machines that actually run your jobs.
 These have CPUs, GPUs, that we use.
 We do not directly interact with compute nodes.
 We send jobs via the job scheduler (SLURM - see more below)